jina-ai/langchain-serve/README.md

 autoscale_min: 1
 ```

+You can alternatively include a jcloud.yaml file in your application directory with the desired configurations.
+However, please note that if the --config option is explicitly used in the command line interface, the local jcloud.yaml file will be disregarded.
+The command line provided configuration file will take precedence.

 If you don't provide a configuration file or a specific configuration isn't specified, the following default settings will be applied:

 ```